Zoran1979/hiring-engineers/answers.md

 Your answers to the questions go here.

+I found this challenge very interesting.
+It did take me a good amount of time to finished it as I was trying to familiriaze myself with DataDog.
+I felt that this is as much as takehome challenge as training for DataDog Solution Engineer as you learn so much of what dataDog is.

 ##  Prerequisites - Setup the environment

 Following instructions from Hiring exercise I set up  virtual environment with Vagrant on my computer.
 It was my first experience with vagrant so I use my time to learn about Vagrant from their introduction page on vagrantup.com.
 After that I opened Datadog account using “Datadog Recruiting Candidate” ( username:zoransasvic@me.com ).
 After signing up, I used plenty of time to familiarize myself with product before continuing with challenge.